shaun6125/code-institute-major-project-1/README.md

 - All images resize appropriately
 - Carousel/slider change between devices
 - On the contact page I designed and created the form with validation in mind, To this end I checked that the contact form worked using code institutes form validation tester "https://formdump.codeinstitute.net/".
-Once it returned the correct information I changed it to the modal.

 Once all coding was done I ran the code through the [HTML Validator](https://validator.w3.org/) and the [CSS Validator](https://jigsaw.w3.org/css-validator/).
 After running the test on each file I fixed any errors given and the files are now validated.